ContinuumIO/tranquilizer/README.md

 ## Supported source formats

 Tranquilizer can serve functions written in Python source (`.py`) files or Jupyter Notebooks (`.ipynb`).

+When working interactively in Jupyter Notebooks the decorated functions will continue to operate as normal.
-Note that all calls to [Jupyter Magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) and Shell (`!`) commands will be ignored.
+Note that all calls to [Jupyter Magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) and Shell (`!`) commands will be ignored when the REST API is served.
 Only those lines will be ignored, the rest of the cell will continue to run.

 ## Data Types